Learn / Blog / Article

-But if your customer is having a bad experience on your site—maybe because of poor design or a confusing user interface (UI)—rage clicks can serve to immediately identify what the issue is, or to invite you to dig deeper into the website experience.
+But if your customer is having a bad user experience on your site—maybe because of poor design or a confusing user interface (UI)—rage clicks can reveal actionable insights on what the issue is, or invite you to dig deeper into the digital experience.

 Putting rage clicks into context helps you see a broader picture and understand what’s really happening on your website.
-The easiest way to do it is by using a tool like Hotjar's session recordings, as we show you below.
+The easiest way to do it is by using a platform like Hotjar, as we show you below.

 How to use session recordings to investigate rage clicks

-Session recordings (also known as session replays and user recordings) are renderings of the actions taken by real visitors as they browse your site.
-Recordings capture the mouse movements, clicks, taps, and scrolls across multiple pages, giving you insight into how visitors react to and interact with elements and features of your website.
+Session recordings (also known as session replays and user session recordings) are recordings of the actions taken by real visitors as they browse your site.
+They capture your users’ mouse movements, clicks, taps, and scrolls across multiple pages, giving you insight into how visitors react to, and interact with, elements and features of your website.

-When you use rage clicks as a filter in Hotjar Session Recordings, you can pinpoint the moments when a user was repeatedly clicking on an element or area of your site—which will help you identify which changes to make to optimize UX and improve the customer experience.
+When you use rage clicks as a filter in Hotjar Recordings, you can pinpoint the moment a user was repeatedly clicking on an element or area of your site (rage click events)—which will help you identify which areas to optimize and improve the customer experience.

-Let’s say you’ve seen more abandoned carts and higher exit rates than usual on your checkout page, and you need to see what’s happening so you can figure out why people aren’t completing their purchases.
+Let’s say you’re noticing an increase in abandoned carts and exit rates on your ecommerce checkout page thanks to Google Analytics or Hotjar Funnels, and want to see what’s happening so you can figure out why people aren’t completing their purchases.

-You turn to session recordings so you can see how people are using your site, and more specifically, to see what they’re experiencing on the checkout page:
+You turn to session recordings so you can see how people are using your site, and more specifically, what they’re experiencing on the checkout page:

-After doing some user recordings analysis (defining goals, dedicating focused time to watch and take notes, and tagging or highlighting your recordings to share with your team), you’ll be ready to get even more specific.
+After doing some user recordings analysis (defining goals and metrics, dedicating focused time to watch and take notes, and tagging or highlighting your recordings to share with your team), you’re ready to get even more specific:

-When you watch and analyze recordings of people rage-clicking on your checkout page, you may realize what the problem is—maybe a key element is broken, they can’t choose their payment method, or can’t update their billing or shipping details.
+When you watch and analyze recordings of people rage-clicking on your checkout page, you gain visibility into your users’ pain points—maybe a key element is broken, they can’t choose their payment method, or can’t update their billing or shipping details.

-After sharing your findings with your team, you’ll be in a good position to collectively decide what action to take: fix dead links, broken or missing elements, and other bugs or issues on your site to improve the checkout experience for your users.
+Sharing your findings with your team puts you in a good position to collectively decide what action to take to reduce those rage click events: fix dead links, broken or missing elements, and other bugs or issues on your site to improve the checkout experience for your users.

 Note: we recommend that you experiment with different recordings filters to help you pinpoint issues that need to be fixed for your users.

-As we mentioned before, rage clicks can help you identify issues right away—but rage clicks alone often won’t reveal the whole issue, and are just one of many tools that’ll help you dig deeper into the customer experience.
+As we mentioned before, rage clicks help you identify problems right away—but they alone often won’t reveal the whole issue, and are just one of many tools that’ll help you dig deeper into the customer experience.

-Pro tip: you can use recordings together with incoming feedback to find users who rage clicked and left feedback, which will probably indicate user frustration on account of broken or confusing elements on your site.
+You can use recordings together with Feedback to find users who rage clicked and left feedback, which usually indicates user frustration due to broken or confusing elements on your site.

 If you’ve got thousands of Hotjar Recordings, it’s rare that rage clicks alone will show you all of the issues your users may be experiencing.
-Rage clicks are signals of what may be aggressive or frustrated user behavior, but to get the full picture it’s better to focus on patterns, and use rage clicks as part of a larger effort to understand and improve the customer experience.
+Rage clicks are signals of what may be aggressive or frustrated user behavior, but to get the full picture it’s better to focus on patterns, and treat them as part of a larger effort to understand and improve the customer experience.

-Once session recordings have given you an understanding of your users’ traffic patterns and you can identify where they’re getting stuck, you can filter recordings by page (or a set of pages), and add frustration filters like rage clicks and u-turns.
+Once rage click maps and session recordings have given you an understanding of your users’ traffic patterns so you can identify where they’re getting stuck, filter recordings by page (or a set of pages), and add frustration filters like rage clicks and u-turns.